On April 11, 1930 George Paris Carter turned 70.

 The remains are reposing at Hayward’s BC Funeral Chapel, from where the funeral will take place on Wednesday, February 7 at 2 o’clock.
 Internment at Royal Oak Burial Park.”

 George was the son of Paris Carter, who arrived in British Columbia in 1858, Paris Carter was a member of the Victoria Pioneer Rifles.
 He died on November 4, 1890 at the age of 70; he is buried in the Ross Bay Cemetery.
-Paris Carter advertised regularly in the Colonist as a “General Agent, Collector of Rents and Debts” with an office on View Street; although he was sometimes referred to as a real estate agent.
+On Wednesday, November 11, 2020 a new grave marker for George’s father Captain Paris Carter [1820-1890], and his wife Mary was unveiled at the Ross Bay Cemetery.